pemtr2024/pemtr2024.github.io/program/index.md

 > Title: World Class Manufacturing

 What is World Class Manufacturing?
 World Class Manufacturing (WCM) is a structured and integrated production system that involves all site’s processes and the entire organization from top to shop floor people.
-WCM's target is to continuously improve site’s performance eliminating waste & losses
+WCM's target is to continuously improve site’s performance eliminating waste & losses.
+WCM's ambition are (1) “Zero Gaps” - Growing skills and Capability, (2) Zero Accident & First Aid, (3) Zero quality defects & customer claims, (4) Zero machine breakdown, (5) Zero waste & losses.

-WCM Ambition
-        “Zero Gaps” - Growing skills and Capability Zero Accident & First Aid
-        Zero quality defects & customer claims
-        Zero machine breakdown
-        Zero waste & losses
 {: .notice}

 #### Prof. Adel Rayan (Egypt-Japan University of Science and Technology)